Danmaku subtitling

-Danmaku or danmu (figuratively translated as "barrage") is a subtitle system in online video platforms that originates from Japan and popularised in mainland China.
-Such system allows user to post moving comments onto a playing video that are synchronized to the video timeline.
+Danmaku or danmu (figuratively translated as "barrage") is a subtitle system in online video platforms that originates from Japan and was popularised in mainland China.
+It allows users to post moving comments onto a playing video that are synchronized to the video timeline.
 The comments are typically presented as "shooting" across the screen, resembling a barrage.

 History

-The term danmaku (だんまく) originates from the shoot 'em up arcade game Batsugun created by now-defunct Japanese developer Toaplan.
-It is a conventional vertically scrolling shooter game, with a "level up" system for the player's weapons that shoot a lot of bullets across the screen, hence the term danmaku.
+The term danmaku (だんまく) originates from the shoot 'em up arcade game Batsugun.
+It is a conventional vertically scrolling shooter game; the player's weapons shoot a lot of bullets across the screen, hence the term danmaku.
 Batsugun is the first recorded example of what would become the genre of bullet hell (danmaku in Japanese) and subgenres stemming from it.
-While Batsugun is not credited with actually creating the danmaku subgenres, it sets a lot of the modern templates in place.
+While Batsugun is not credited with creating danmaku, it set a lot of the modern templates in place.

 Japan

 Danmaku originated in Japan's video-sharing website Niconico in 2006.
 The videos on the website are mostly generated and uploaded by online users.
 Niconico provides a comment function which enables viewers to write comments on the screen for the video.
-The comments will be "shot" onto the screen in a "bullet curtain" likeness, and will be reproduced and displayed in accordance with the time axis thereafter.
+The comments will be "shot" onto the screen as in a "bullet curtain", and will be reproduced and displayed in accordance at the time the comment is made.
 The comments go beyond real-time, with previous and later comments being shown together.

 China

-With the rise of Niconico in mainland China, Chinese video-sharing platforms also began to adopt danmaku functions, or danmu in Chinese language.
+With the rise of Niconico in mainland China, Chinese video-sharing platforms also began to adopt danmaku functions, or danmu in Mandarin.
 Around 2008–2009, Chinese ACG websites AcFun and Bilibili introduced the danmu system to their video streaming services.
 Danmu rapidly gained popularity among ACG users in China.
-Soon, other major Chinese platforms, such as iQiyi, Youku and Tencent Video, followed suit to deploy danmu.
+Soon, other major Chinese platforms, such as iQiyi, Youku, and Tencent Video, also deployed danmu.
+Douyin, the Chinese version of TikTok, also began to use danmu on short videos and live streams.

 The combination of video and synchronous messaging creates a sense of community for the viewer.
 The messages take multiple forms including spoiler or jump scare warnings, comments, parody, translations including explanatory notes, expert opinion, and special effects created using text, including visual cues.
 The format also makes use of memes (233333 means "laughter", 666666 means "awesome"), and its own vernacular.
-Object recognition technology has also been used to prevent the text occluding key parts of a scene, such as actors or singers.
+Object recognition technology has been used to prevent the text occluding key parts of a scene, such as actors or singers.

 Posting danmu typically requires the user to sign in first.

-Due to its popularity and impact, danmu has become a topic of scholarly research, including linguistic, sociological, and cultural study as well as potential applications in online learning use.
+Due to its popularity and impact, danmu has become a topic of scholarly research, including linguistic, sociological, and cultural study, as well as potential applications in online learning use.